 I first launched this blog in 2014, thinking I would be back into writing like I had been in previous years, banging out 5,000 word essays on an almost daily basis.

-Life happened, with all the joys and sorrows and ups and downs that go with that roller coaster ride.
+Then, life happened, with all the joys and sorrows and ups and downs that go with that roller coaster ride.
 To say that things got just a teensy bit busy would be a huge understatement, but those who know me best know that I love nothing more than having mountains of work waiting to be tackled, and a pile of books on topics to be researched, educating myself on new areas, so I can pass the knowledge along from the front of a lecture hall or classroom later.

-So, seeing as I had no particular attachment to anything posted, I decided to scrap it all and begin anew.
+Seeing as I had no particular attachment to anything posted, I decided to scrap it all and begin anew.

 “What’s happened in the meantime?”
 I hear the regulars of the old haunt asking.